10 Best Flea Markets In Colombia

 It apparently used to be open from 8 a.m. to 6 p.m. every day except Sunday, the day it was closed.

-Now, it may be also open on Sunday from 8 a.m. to 2 p.m.
+Now, it may also be open on Sunday from 8 a.m. to 2 p.m.

 I’m not sure why it’s listed as a flea market.
 However, it is in a shopping district.